 This is the fourth of a multi-part series on how to invest outside of a 401K.
-The whole idea for this series started when I was asking a group of about 30 co-workers if they invested outside of a 401K, and found out that ZERO of them did.
+In this one, we’ll cover how passive index investing works and why it is effective.
+The whole idea for this series started when I was asking a group of about 30 co-workers if they invested outside of a 401K, and found out that zero of them did.

 The Market is Dominated by Institutional Investors

-According to John Bogle, the founder of Vanguard, institutional investors own 70 percent of American corporations, up from 35 percent in 1975.
+According to the Harvard Business Review, institutional investors own 80 percent of American corporations, up from 35 percent in 1975.
 An institutional investor is a person or group that manages a large pool of money – such as a hedge fund, mutual fund, pension, bank, or insurance company.
 Why should that matter to you?

 An institutional investor’s job is to get good returns for the people who are giving them money to manage.
 As a result, they have resources available to them that an amateur like you or I do not.